paleobiodb/bug_reports/README.md

 # PBDB_changelog

-Recent enhancements and bugfixes to the [paleobiology database](www.paleobiodb.org).
+Recent enhancements and bugfixes to the [Paleobiology Database](www.paleobiodb.org).
+To report bugs with the website or data service, go to Issues in this repository.

 ## Version 0.00
 #### Added a new user-management system.